- Usa commands like pactl info and inxi -A to check if PipeWire is the active server.

 Check the PipeWire and PulseAudio services using systemd

-Another way to confirm what's running is to check the systemd user services.Since both PulseAudio and PipeWire typically run in the user session, not like root.
+Another way to confirm what's running is to check the systemd user services , since both PulseAudio and PipeWire usually run in the user session, not as root.

 To view the status of PulseAudio on systems that manage it with systemd, you can use: